RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Related Works

 \subsection{Convolutional neural network architecture}

-The convolutional operation, which serves as a basic operation in convolutional neural networks, has led the development of many advanced network mode, such as vehicle detection \cite{hassaballah2020vehicle}, UAV images \cite{zhu2021tph}, medicine \cite{ning2021smu}, etc. He et al. \cite{he2016deep} suggested that as the depth of the network increases, the model becomes harder to train and may experience a degradation phenomenon.
-To address this issue, they proposed to use residual connections to revolutionize the design of network.
-Huang et al. \cite{huang2017densely} improved feature information by reusing features to address the issue of network gradient disappearance.
 After conducting a thorough study on convolutional operations, Dai et al. \cite{dai2017deformable} claimed that the convolutional operation with a fixed sampling position can restrict the performance of the network to a certain extent.
 So, they proposed Deformable Conv, which alters the sampling positions of convolutional kernels by learning offsets.
-Building upon this approach, Deformable Conv V2 \cite{zhu2019deformable}, and Deformable Conv V3 \cite{wang2022internimage} were subsequently developed to further enhance the performance of convolutional networks.
-Zhang et al. \cite{zhang2018shufflenet} observed that group convolution could decrease the number of parameters and computational overhead of the model, however, insufficient interaction between information within the group can adversely affect the final network performance.
-Although the 1$\times$1 convolution can interact with information, it will bring more parameters and computational overhead, so they proposed the parameter-free Channel Shuffle operation to interact with the information between groups.
-Ma et al. \cite{ma2018shufflenet} discovered that models with few parameters do not always result in faster inference times, and similarly, small computational effort does not guarantee quick performance.
+The convolutional operation, which serves as a basic operation in convolutional neural networks, has led the development of many advanced network mode.
+He et al. \cite{he2016deep} suggested that as the depth of the network increases, the model becomes harder to train and may experience a degradation phenomenon.
+To address this issue, they proposed to use residual connections to revolutionize the design of network.
+Chen et al. \cite{chen2023coupled} proposed the Coupled Global–Local (CGL) network for enhancing thee efficiency of object detection in large aerial images.
+It shares information from global branches and local branches, and can adaptively adjust the receptive-field for better feature extraction.
+Li et al. \cite{li2023large} devised the Large Selective Kernel Network (LSKNet), which can dynamically adjust its large spatial receptive-field to better model the ranging context of various objects in remote sensing scenarios.
+Ma et al. \cite{ma2018shufflenet} discovered that models with few parameters do not always result in faster inference times, and similarly, small computational overhead does not guarantee quick performance.
 After careful study, they proposed the ShuffleNet V2.
-The YOLO \cite{redmon2016you} object detection network divided the input image into a grid to predict the location and class of objects.
-As research has progressed, eight versions of object detectors based on YOLO have been proposed, such as YOLOv5 \cite{YOLOV5}, YOLOv7 \cite{wang2022yolov7}, YOLOv8 \cite{YOLOV8}, etc. While the previously-mentioned convolutional neural network architectures have achieved significant success, they do not directly address the problem of parameter sharing during the feature extraction process.
+The YOLO object detection network divided the input image into a grid to predict the location and class of objects.
+As research has progressed, eight versions of object detectors based on YOLO have been proposed, such as YOLOv5 \cite{YOLOV5}, YOLOv7 \cite{wang2023yolov7}, YOLOv8 \cite{YOLOV8}, etc. While the previously-mentioned convolutional neural network architectures have achieved significant success, they do not directly address the problem of parameter sharing during the feature extraction process.
 Our work focuses on utilizing the attention mechanism to tackle the problem of convolutional parameter sharing from a fresh perspective.